damartripamungkas/botdexdamar/README.md

 botsniper = buy tokens if tokens already have liquidity or activate swap quickly.\
 botexploit = it's so hard to explain but the features in this are frontrun, backrun, arbitrange.

-# CHANGELOG TO V8.0.0
+# changelog to V8.0.0
-1. fix bug and tune up performance\
+1. fix bug and tune up performance
 2. add botexploit and add awesome features in botexploit

 # features sniper